PandrakeFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug+x,o+r- A script that adds execute permission,read permissions to other users. chmod ugo+x - A Script that adds execution permission to everbody chmod 007 - A script that gives only other users permission
+chmod ug+x,o+r- A script that adds execute permission,read permissions to other users. chmod ugo+x - A Script that adds execution permission to everbody chmod 007 - A script that gives only other users permission chmod 753 - script that sets the mode to rwxr-x-wx